How to buy Celsius Resources (CLA) shares

 Have Celsius Resources's shares ever split?

-Celsius Resources's shares were split on a 1:2000 basis on 31 January 2016.
-So if you had owned 2000 shares the day before before the split, the next day you'd have owned 1 share.
+Celsius Resources's shares were split on a 1:2000 basis on 1 February 2016.
+So if you had owned 2000 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Celsius Resources shares – just the quantity.
 However, indirectly, the new 199900% higher share price could have impacted the market appetite for Celsius Resources shares which in turn could have impacted Celsius Resources's share price.

 Celsius Resources share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Celsius Resources's is -0.3438.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Celsius Resources's is -0.1901.
 This would suggest that Celsius Resources's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Celsius Resources has bucked the trend.

 Celsius Resources overview

-Celsius Resources Limited, together with its subsidiaries, engages in the exploration and extraction of mineral in Australia and Namibia.
-It holds a 95% interest in the Opuwo cobalt project comprising 3 exclusive prospecting licenses covering an area of approximately 1,106 square kilometers located in northwestern Namibia.
-The company also has an interest in two nickel assets in Western Australia, including a 100% interest in the Abednegno Hill nickel project and a 30% joint venture interest in the Carnilya Hill Joint Venture.
+Celsius Resources Limited, together with its subsidiaries, engages in the exploration and extraction of mineral properties in Australia, Namibia, and the Philippines.
+The company primarily explores for copper, gold, nickel, and cobalt deposits.
+Its flagship project is the Maalinao-Caigutan-Biyog copper gold project located in the Philippines.
 The company was formerly known as Celsius Coal Limited and changed its name to Celsius Resources Limited in December 2016.
-Celsius Resources Limited was incorporated in 1986 and is based in Perth, Australia.
+The company was incorporated in 1986 and is based in Perth, Australia.

 Stocks similar to Celsius Resources